-To use a small estate Affidavit for the Collection of Personal Property, the decedent’s successor will have to file a formal affidavit/declaration that complies with the above-referenced code section in order to legally transfer personal property.
-If the decedent’s successor seeks to transfer real property that is valued at less than $55,425, he/she will have to do the following pursuant to California Probate Code section 13200:
+To use a small estate Affidavit for the Collection of Personal Property, the decedent’s successor must file a formal declaration to legally transfer personal property.
+More specifically, if the real property value is less than $55,425, successors will have to do the following pursuant to California Probate Code section 13200:

 No sooner than six months from the death of a decedent, a person or persons claiming as successor of the decedent to a particular item of property that is real property may file in the superior court in the county in which the decedent was living at the time of death, or if the decedent was not living in this state at the time of death, then in any county in which real property of the decedent is located, an affidavit in the form prescribed by the Judicial Council pursuant to Section 1001.

 Probate Affidavit to Transfer Real Property Under $55,425

-The successor will have to complete Form DE-305 (Affidavit for Real Property of Small Value $55,425 or less) and all interested parties will have to sign.
-This is an increase from the previous statutory amount effective 1/1/2020.
-The form is self-explanatory for the most part.
-The document preparer must include a completed inventory and appraisal document in addition to attaching a copy of the decedent’s death certificate to be filed with the local clerk of the court.
-Upon review and approval of the documentation, the successor will receive a certified copy of the form.
-To complete the transfer, the successor must file this certified copy with the recorder’s office where the real property is located to complete the transfer.
+Next, the successor must complete Form DE-305, or Affidavit for Real Property of Small Value $55,425 or Less, which all interested parties will sign.
+With this form, the document preparer must include a completed inventory and appraisal document.
+Additionally, they must attach a copy of the decedent’s death certificate to be filed with the local court clerk.
+Finally, upon review and approval of the documentation, the successor will receive a certified copy of the form.
+To complete the transfer, the successor must file this certified copy with the recorder’s office where the real property is located.